Nivedita123/ds-replica-management-and-consistency/README.md

 3. Introducing Threads in Socket Programming in Java – https://www.geeksforgeeks.org/introducing-threads-socket-programming-java/

-#### Note -
+### Note
-This project was created as an assignment for Distributed Systems course at The University of Texas at Arlington.
+This code was submitted as part of Distributed Systems course assignment at The University of Texas at Arlington to Prof. Chance Eary (https://mentis.uta.edu/explore/profile/chance-eary)